 Fundraising Director: We need someone to focus on our fundraising efforts, including: partnerships with local businesses, community events, newsletter mailings, donor development, and more.
 This year-round role requires five hours per week on average.

-Grants Manager: Doing the research necessary to identify available grant monies and then applying for those grants is a position with the potential to really make a significant impact on our mission!
+Grants Manager or Grant Writer: Doing the research necessary to identify available grant monies and then applying for those grants is a position with the potential to really make a significant impact on our mission!
 If you have experience writing grants and want to help make a better Trail, please let us know!
 We are happy to have you serve on a single project or on an ongoing basis.